monktastic/evil/index.md

 Sorry, that's not the intent.
 I am a complete hypocrite and have no right to lecture anyone.
 I'm just sharing something I've seen, because I believe it is helpful.

+---

 ## Other notes

-- Even before it turns into full-blown contempt, there can be a subtle tendency to assume bad faith in the other person.
+- Even before it turns into full-blown contempt, there can be a subtle tendency to assume bad faith in a person.
 You feel it as a kind of hardening of your heart.
 This rapidly results in a downward spiral, as you subtly provoke them into confirming your suspicion.
+We do this _all the time_.

-This is _incredibly_ common.
-Obviously people _do_ sometimes act in bad faith, and we must protect ourselves, but it's crucial to be on the lookout for this budding contempt.
+    Obviously people _do_ sometimes act in bad faith, and we must protect ourselves, but it's crucial to stay alert for any budding contempt.

-- Revenge fantasy films (like The Equalizer) and those "Watch Karens Get Owned" YouTube videos exist only to stoke our darkness.
+- Revenge fantasy films (like The Equalizer) and those "[Karens Getting Owned](https://www.youtube.com/watch?v=88CqPl_HqS4)" YouTube videos exist only to stoke our darkness.
 They are a manifestation of our evil—again, masquerading as our goodness.
 Notice how they feel _so goddamn righteous._ That's it: that's the feeling.

 - "Outrage" can mean (healthy) anger directed at correcting an injustice, but it quickly gets corrupted into self-righteous indignation.
 Similarly, "judgement" can refer to wise discernment, but it quickly devolves into disdain.
 Just like "compassion" doesn't really mean "being nice," these words get redefined by our evil so that we make a mess of what is actually quite simple.